 In June 2017 the company announced that chip sampling from the back of a quartz-carbonate vein on the first level adit at the Castle mine property site confirmed the presence of high-grade cobalt.
 Highlights of the first five chip sample results were all strongly mineralized as follows: 1.8% cobalt, 8.6% nickel and 25.2 g/t silver (CSR-17-S03) plus 1.6% cobalt, 7.6% nickel and 32 g/t silver (CSR-17-S04) and 0.81% cobalt, 5.9% nickel and 4.1 g/t silver (CSR-17-S01)

-On November 13, 2017 the results from an exploratory surface drill program within 200 meters of the adit at the Castle mine property were released with mineralization intersected in every hole highlighted by 1.55% cobalt, 0.65% nickel, 0.61 g/t Au and 8.8 g/t Ag over 0.65 meters at a very shallow depth (3.85 meters to 4.50 meters) in hole CA-17-16.
+On November 13, 2017 the results from an exploratory surface drill program 200 meters from the adit at the Castle mine property were released.
+Mineralization was intersected in every hole highlighted by 1.55% cobalt, 0.65% nickel, 0.61 g/t Au and 8.8 g/t Ag over 0.65 meters at a very shallow depth (3.85 meters to 4.50 meters) in hole CA-17-16.
 It has been asserted and again evidenced that historical operators overlooked the potential for cobalt, gold and base metals at the historic Castle mine property preferring only to focus on the extraction of high-grade silver.

-On December 1, 2017 it was press released that ongoing underground sampling had returned high-grade cobalt from additional areas on the first level of the Castle mine adit with highlights including, 3.1% cobalt in sample CSR-UG-T-2, 1.04% cobalt in sample CSR-UG-T-3, and 2.3% cobalt in sample CSR-17-10.
+On December 1, 2017 it was announced that ongoing underground sampling had returned high-grade cobalt from additional areas on the first level of the Castle mine adit with highlights including, 3.1% cobalt in sample CSR-UG-T-2, 1.04% cobalt in sample CSR-UG-T-3, and 2.3% cobalt in sample CSR-17-10.

-These bulk samples were obtained by removing muck rock from the floor of the drift and chipping out vein material over 2 lengths of 10 metres, each filling a 23-litre container with approximately 20 kg of material.
+These bulk samples were obtained by removing muck rock from the floor of the drift and chipping out vein material over 2 lengths of 10 metres with each filling a 23-litre container with approximately 20 kg of material.
 A single composite sample was taken by randomly selecting approximately 2 kilograms.

 On December 8, 2017 results from the Beaver mine property were released also showing high-grade cobalt from three composite samples collected from select hand cobbed material at surface.
 The averages came in at 4.68% cobalt, 46.9 g/t silver and 3.09% nickel from the 38.7 kg samples combined weight.

-Some of the next steps include trenching at the Beaver mine property and trenching at Castle to follow up on an array of new near-surface targets as identified by the 2017 drill program adjacent to the Castle mine adit.
-Additional trenching and drilling of untested structures on the first level of the mine adit is also planned which can be carried out through the winter season.
+Next steps include continued dewatering underground and blasting in prep for rehab work underground that could result in cobalt mineralized rock from behind the stopes.
+Other plans include trenching at the Beaver mine property and at Castle to follow up on an array of new near-surface targets identified by the 2017 drill program adjacent to the Castle mine adit.